nasa/harmony-maskfill/README.md

 ```

 The environment variable `ENV` must be set to ensure that all unit tests that
-invoke the `HarmonyAdapter` class do not try to stage their output files.
+invoke the `MaskFillAdapter` class do not try to stage their output files.

 The unit tests also contain basic tests for code style, ensuring that all Python
 files conform to [PEP8](https://www.python.org/dev/peps/pep-0008/), excluding